antrea-io/antrea/CONTRIBUTING.md

 Size labels include:

-* `size/L` -- denotes a PR that changes 100-499 lines, ignoring generated files
+* `size/XS` -- denotes a extra small issue, or PR that changes 0-9 lines, ignoring generated files
-* `size/M` -- denotes a PR that changes 30-99 lines, ignoring generated files
+* `size/S` -- denotes a small issue, or PR that changes 10-29 lines, ignoring generated files
-* `size/S` -- denotes a PR that changes 10-29 lines, ignoring generated files
+* `size/M` -- denotes a medium issue, or PR that changes 30-99 lines, ignoring generated files
-* `size/XL` -- denotes a PR that changes 500+ lines, ignoring generated files
+* `size/L` -- denotes a large issue, or PR that changes 100-499 lines, ignoring generated files
-* `size/XS` -- denotes a PR that changes 0-9 lines, ignoring generated files
+* `size/XL` -- denotes a very large issue, or PR that changes 500+ lines, ignoring generated files

 Size labels are defined in the [`docs/labels.md`](docs/labels.md) document.